Indian Directory

 The festival of Karwa Chauth is observed with a fasting tradition by the married women.
 So unique in nature women keeps the fast to pray for the welfare and long life of their husbands.
 Karwa Chauth festival brings married women more closer to their Mother-in-laws.
 Like other festivals, Karwa Chauth is also marked by gatherings by friends and relatives, preparing delicious food, exchanging of gifts and well wishes.
 All the decorations, jewelry, heena and joyous atmosphere signifies the splendor and happiness of a married life.

 Unlike from past the celebrations of Karwa Chauth festival is changing with the times.
-The beauty parlours, jewelry shops, and restaurants have made this festive occasion a full-fledged commercial activity.
+The beauty parlours, jewelry shops, and restaurants have made this festive Occasions a full-fledged commercial activity.
 Unmarried girls have also started to observe the fast for getting their dream husband.
 Photographs and phone calls are doing away the need to wait till the moon rise to end the fast.
 This shows the changing and glorifying face of Karwa Chauth festival.

 Legends of Karva Chauth